-The staple food for your pet rabbit is going to be store-purchased rabbit pellets.
-These pellets are made primarily of hay, so they are a convenient staple food.
+The rest of your supplemented rabbit food is going to be made pellets which are made primarily of hay, so they are a convenient staple food.

 However, pellets will add to the cost of getting a pet bunny (If you want to learn more, I wrote an article about the cost of getting a rabbit).

 And while pellets are made of hay, it’s dried hay that doesn’t have the same nutritional profile as fresh grass and hay, so ideally you’ll supplement those pellets with some fresh rabbit food.

 But what does fresh rabbit feed look like?

 Supplementing with Fresh Greens

 As you are weeding the garden or flower beds, don’t compost all of those weeds.
 Instead, give them to your rabbits!
 Remember that your rabbit thrives best on variety, so don’t just give them the same fresh food all of the time.